dsi-clinic/the-clinic/rubrics/final-email.md

 # Final Email

-Upon finishing the video, one-pager and code requirements, all groups need to send a summary email to their external mentors.
+Upon finishing the video, one-pager and code requirements, all groups need to send a summary email to their external mentors, TAs, students and clinic administrators.

+This is a professionally written email thanking them for the opportunity to work on the project as well as information on the final results.

 This email should contain the following links and documents: